dOrgTech/Ecosystem/README.md

   - Closing the loop (stake holders, DAO, source code, income stream, back to dao & holders).
 - Insight into your company’s different stats: revenue stream, investment distribution, development activity.
 - Automated & decentralized environment, ENS pointing to it.
-- Trying to leverage cloud service provider compute in an autonomous and verifiable manor (contract -> aws_contract -> aws [publishes root hashes].
-Can verify published hashes and challenge if it is off).

 ## Tech
 - Project Management: Colony, DAOStack, Aragon